wo3kie/cxxDojo/README.md

 **tuple.cpp**
 Implement simple examples of a `tuple` class using either composition or inheritance.

-**modexp.cpp**
-Implement a function to calculate quickly exponential function with modulo operation.

 **rho_pollard.cpp**
 Implement the Pollard's rho algorithm.
 From [Wikipedia](https://en.wikipedia.org/wiki/Pollard%27s_rho_algorithm) Pollard's rho algorithm is a integer factorization algorithm.